Fatal2332/Fatal2332/README.md

 - 👋 Hi, I’m @Fatal2332
-- 👀 I’m interested in making minecraft mods
+- 👀 I’m interested in making minecraft mods as well as making a simplistic idle game.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java, Lua, and C#.
 - 📫 How to reach me Discord: Fatal#7719

 <!---